uol-swjtu-xjco1921/xjco-1921-coursework-2-Deck-Wang416/To_do.md

 4. Completed "modules.txt" before the end of week 9.
 5. The shortest path was calculated using Dijkstra algorithm and visualized in the map.
 6. Completed "testplan.txt" before the end of week 10.
+7. The quickest path was calculated using Dijkstra algorithm and visualized in the map.
+8. Preliminary implementation of interaction with users.